sdiehl/kaleidoscope/tutorial.md

 Structurally a parser combinator is a collection of higher-order functions which composes with other parsing functions as input and returns a new parser as its output.
 Our lexer will consist of functions which operate directly on matching string inputs and are composed with a variety of common combinators yielding the full parser.
-The *Parsec* library which exposes a collection of combinators:
+The *Parsec* library exposes a collection of combinators:

               Combinators
 -----------   ------------